redyyu/raven-craft/README.md

 ### Added new Metalworking Expands:
 1. **Metal Door**: a gray metal door, just like the one usual find in the game. ex.
 Gigamart.
 2. **Rolling Garage Door**: a kind of Garage Door, x3 tiles and sliver.
 Incase zombies crash your garage door.
-3. **Warehouse Floor**: like the meta grate floor in any Warehouse. incase you want make second floor in warehouse.
+3. **Warehouse Floor**: like the metal grate floor in any Warehouse. incase you want make second floor in warehouse.
-4. **Harder Warehouse Floor**: Meta grate floor with side bar.
+4. **Harder Warehouse Floor**: Metal grate floor with side bar.
+4. **Warehouse Handrail**: Metal handrail.
 5. **Metal Drum**: Metal Drum can collect rain water or burn Log to Charcoal, Same as those Drum outside in Louisville.
 In some Mod's idea, you have to use a new menu action to take A Barrel into inventory as a small Metal Drum item (which is no worldstatic model), It's only a durm, we can build Fences, doors, crates, why need a special action for a durm, looks silly.
 So, in this mod, build it directly.

 *"Metal Door" and "Rolling Garage Door" required "Make Metal Fences" recipe.*
-*"Warehouse Floo" and "Harder Warehouse Floo" required "Make Metal Roof" recipe.*
+*"Warehouse Floor" and "Harder Warehouse Floor" required "Make Metal Roof" recipe.*
+*"Warehouse Handrail" required "Make Metal Fences" recipe.*
 *"Metal Drum" required "Make Metal Containers" recipe.*
 *Those recipes is in vanilla metalworking magazine.*